401trg/401trg.github.io/pages/triaging-large-packet-captures-4-key-tshark-commands-to-start-your-investigation.md

 ## Conversations

 Our final method for paring down the capture is based around large IP conversations.
 This can be a vital step in understanding why some of the IPs listed from the step above have so much traffic.
-Additionally it can inform you the role of certain IPs and highlight devices you can remove from the focus of your investigation.
+Additionally it can inform you on the role of certain IPs and highlight devices you can remove from the focus of your investigation.

 This information can be produced using the command: